mkurz/deadbolt-2-guide/manuscript/03-root-concepts.md

 ### Subject
 The core entity of Deadbolt is the `be.objectify.deadbolt.core.models.Subject` interface.
-This should be implemented by whatever your application considers to be an authorisable entity - in other words, a user.
+This should be implemented by whatever your application considers to be an authorizable entity - in other words, a user.
 Its sole purpose is to give access to the rights and permissions held by the user.

     public interface Subject